TheSeedEconomy/theseedeconomy.github.io/index.md

 sort of gender based statement.
 Please consider the use of the pronoun "he" to mean both "he" and/or "she".)

+**Abstract**

+*A new economy is proposed using organic  and or wildcrafted seeds as the reserve currency, common law, * *and blockchain technology, making farmers and foragers esteemed members of a new society.
+Taxation is simplified using only a trade tax.
+Natural law eventually becomes a reality through what is defined as the Utopian Trifecta.*

 "**We are the ones who aren't waiting anymore." -- Zan Adu**

 This document is a call to action for all conscious people to take the